-If you want to create a stamp with part of the artwork in the drawing, select the Select tool in the Tools toolbar, then select the artwork that you want to use to create a stamp-see-Selecting, Repositioning and Transforming Artwork on page 218.
+If you want to create a stamp with part of the artwork in the drawing, select the Select tool in the Tools toolbar, then select the artwork that you want to use to create a stamp-see-Selecting, Repositioning and Transforming Artwork on page 227.

-- 3. In the Tools toolbar, select the Stamp 🚨 tool. - 4.
+- 3. In the Tools toolbar, select the Stamp 💄 tool. - 4.
 In the Tool Properties view, click on the New Preset 🎾 button. - 5.
 In the New Preset dialog, type the desired name for your new stamp. - 6.
 Click OK.

 A stamp containing the selected artwork is added to the Presets list for the Stamp tool.
-You can now draw with the Stamp tool using this stamp.
+You can

+Stamp Properties